commercial-emacs/elpaso/README.rst

     but *separation of concerns* is `real and spectacular`_.

 ...
 Why did elpaso unnecessarily fetch a dependency?
-    Elpaso can't know a MELPA-assumed dependency such as ``(dash 20210401)`` isn't a real version until it fetches from source.
+    Elpaso can't know a MELPA-presumed package-require such as ``(dash 20210401)`` isn't a real version until it fetches from source.

     I'm completely on board with MELPA's "take it, leave it, or fix it" stance, but they make it all but impossible to purse the third option.
 Prove me wrong by fixing `Issue 2944`_, a difficult task without the tight feedback loop that only access to their server would afford.
 It's actually easier to shame them into action by `reimplementing their service`_.
-It's even easier to raise elpaso's flag of self-officiating freedom!
+It's even easier to take up elpaso's flag of self-officiating freedom!

 .. _Getting started: http://melpa.org/#/getting-started
 .. _Issue 2944: https://github.com/melpa/melpa/issues/2944